samuelebortolotti/Education-Trentino/docs/index.md

 However, we have sufficient recent data to assert that our temporal domain refers to the last few years (2020 - 2022).

-Furthermore, a crucial feature we want our system to provide is to define metrics in order to assess the quality of the education provided by an educational facility, such as the quality of the reviews, the rate of completion of compulsory schooling, the number of students who fail to pass the year per municipality.
+Furthermore, a crucial feature we want our system to provide is to define metrics to assess the quality of the education provided by an educational facility, such as the quality of the reviews, the rate of completion of compulsory schooling, the number of students who fail to pass the year per municipality.

 As a result, after learning about the type of data that was already accessible, the project’s original goal was established as follows: